muratk5n/thirdwave/en/README.md

 Nato..
 Ukrainian and Tory MPs support idea of PM being a possible candidate, though sceptics suggest he would likely be greeted with a French veto"

 ---

+Euro News: "Taipei to stage street evacuation air raid dril"

+---

+Hopefully the RU debacle strengthens parties not antagonistic toward Russia going forward...
+I remember in one German debate before last election Janine Wissler from Die Linke said some supportive words in that vein and boy, was she gazed upon as some kind of freak weirdo by most others in that panel.

+---